If you’re looking for edible dog chews to entertain your dog with and stop them from chewing inappropriate things, you’ve come to the right place!

 You can shove your pup’s bully stick into a hollow toy to make it last even longer!

-Pig ears are another favorite single-ingredient dog chew snack here in our pack.
+Pig ears and cow ears are another favorite single-ingredient dog chew snack here in our pack.

-They’re pretty much exactly what their name suggests - dried ears from pigs.
+They’re pretty much exactly what their name suggests - dried ears from pigs and cows.

 Naturally rich in protein, glucosamine and chondroitin as well as low in carbs and cholesterol, they’re a great addition to your pup’s diet for their skin and joint health.

 Chondroitin and glucosamine are a building block of cartilage, stimulate the growth of cartilage and help repair damaged cartilage.